THE MYCOLOGICAL

 Respecting Park Regulations

-The purpose of MAW-sponsored forays is educational — to teach you how to recognize the distinguishing characteristics of mushrooms in their habitat, with the guidance of expert identifiers.
+The purpose of MAWDC-sponsored forays is educational — to teach you how to recognize the distinguishing characteristics of mushrooms in their habitat, with the guidance of expert identifiers.
 Collecting for the table is not the purpose of most forays.

 Most public parks, whether local, county, state or federal, have rules and regulations intended to protect habitats and delicate ecosystems, and these regulations may prohibit mushroom collecting.
 MAW policy is to respect park regulations, and to seek clarity when rules are uncertain.
 Foray leaders will not act as enforcers of park regulations, but members who collect mushrooms (or anything else) in such areas are on their own in terms of dealing with local authorities and possible fines.